DEShawResearch/Random123-Boost/README.md

 Pseudo-random functions:  Philox and Threefry
 ---------------------------------------------

-Two Pseudo-Random functions implemented in this source tree: threefry and philox.
-Both are templated over an unsigned width, an unsigned integer type, and a round-count (which takes a reasonable and safe default value).
+Two Pseudo-Random functions are implemented in this source tree: threefry and philox.
+Both are templated over an unsigned width, an unsigned integer value type, and a round-count (which takes a reasonable and safe default value).
 For example:

    threefry<4, uint32_t>
    philox<2, uint64_t>

-All PRFs have a key_type, a domain_type, and a range_type, all of which are boost::arrays of the underlying unsigned type.
+All PRFs have a key_type, a domain_type, and a range_type, all of which are boost::arrays of the underlying value type.
 I.e.,

    threefry<N, U>::key_type    = boost::array<U, N>
                    domain_type = boost::array<U, N>